-- 1: IFC (2007) General EHS Guidelines: Environmental, Air Emissions and Ambient Air Quality - 2: World Health Organisation (2000) Air Quality Guidelines for Europe the standards which have been considered for the Project.
+1: IFC (2007) General EHS Guidelines: Environmental, Air Emissions and Ambient Air Quality the standards which have been considered for the Project.
 The selected values represent only the most stringent criteria from the range presented above in Table 6-1 and Table 6-2, in order to provide highly precautionary standards for the protection of human health and the environment.